SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Abstract

 \section{Abstract}

-We propose the first SE(3)-equivariant coordinate-based network for learning occupancy fields from point clouds.
-In contrast to previous shape reconstruction methods that align the input to a regular grid, we operate directly on the irregular, unoriented point cloud.
-We leverage attention mechanisms in order to preserve the set structure (permutation equivariance and variable length) of the input.
-At the same time, attention layers enable local shape modelling, a crucial property for scalability to large scenes.
-In contrast to architectures that create a global signature for the shape, we operate on local tokens.
+-0.1in We propose a method for 3D shape reconstruction from unoriented point clouds.
+Our method consists of a novel SE(3)-equivariant coordinate-based network (TF-ONet), that parametrizes the occupancy field of the shape and respects the inherent symmetries of the problem.
+In contrast to previous shape reconstruction methods that align the input to a regular grid, we operate directly on the irregular point cloud.
+Our architecture leverages equivariant attention layers that operate on local tokens.
+This mechanism enables local shape modelling, a crucial property for scalability to large scenes.
 Given an unoriented, sparse, noisy point cloud as input, we produce equivariant features for each point.
 These serve as keys and values for the subsequent equivariant cross-attention blocks that parametrize the occupancy field.
 By querying an arbitrary point in space, we predict its occupancy score.
 We show that our method outperforms previous SO(3)-equivariant methods, as well as non-equivariant methods trained on SO(3)-augmented datasets.
 More importantly, local modelling together with SE(3)-equivariance create an ideal setting for SE(3) scene reconstruction.
-We show that by training only on single objects and without any pre-segmentation, we can reconstruct a novel scene with single-object performance.
+We show that by training only on single, aligned objects and without any pre-segmentation, we can reconstruct novel scenes containing arbitrarily many objects in random poses without any performance loss.